sean-johnston/pico-6502/README.md

 You can map characters between 1 and 255 to characters sequences, such as Unicode characters or ANSI character sequences.

-There are three types of keys:
-* MAPH_ - Maps a character as a hexadecimal number
-* MAPD_ - Maps a character as a decimal name
-* MAP_  - Same as MAPH_ (For backward compatibility)

-To map a character, put the key, the hex or decimal depending on the key type, and sequence that will be used, when displaying the character

-Example: MAP_AO=27,91,50,74

-This Will map the hex character AO to the ANSI clear screen sequence.
+For each mapping add an entry with a key beginning with "OUT_MAP_" followed by the ASCII value of the key to map.
+If you put a '$' before the ASCII value, it will be interpreted as a hexidecimal number.
+This is then followed by an equal sign.

+Example: Mapping the 160 in hex would be OUT_MAP_$A0=, or in decimal OUT_MAP_160=.

 You can specify 3 different sequences:

 * Comma delimited sequences - This is a sequence of decimal or hex values for the sequence.
 If you put a '$' in front of the number, it will be treated as a hex number.
 An example is above.

 * Unicode character - This is the unicode value which will be translated to a UTF-8 sequences.
 To specify it, put a U as the first character.

-Example MAPD_200=UE0F0
+Examples:

-This will map the unicode E0F0 to the character 200 decimal.
+* OUT_MAP_200=UE0F0 will map the unicode E0F0 to the decimal character 200 decimal.
+* OUT_MAP_$C8=UE0F0 will map the unicode E0F0 TO the hex character C8, which is 200 decimal.

-* ANSI escape sequence - If you put '\*' as the first character it will translate it as an ANSI escape sequence.
-The '\*' is translated as the escape character.
+* ANSI escape sequence - If you put '^' as the first character it will translate it as an ANSI escape sequence.
+The '^' is translated as the escape character.

-Example MAPH_1C=*\[31m
+Example OUT_MAP_$1C=^\[31m

-This will map the forground color red to hex 1C.
+This will map the forground color red to hex ASCII character 1C.

 An example of mapping the characters to Unicode for the Commodore characters set is in the config.txt in the SD card image.
 You need to use the C64 Pro Mono font, in your terminal, to see the font.